-On a recent weekend in Big Sur, I got to reminiscing about the last time I did the Big Sur Marathon.
+On a recent weekend get-away in Big Sur, I got to reminiscing about the last time I did the Big Sur Marathon.
 That was the last marathon I did with a really big expo.

-I’d been doing fine in my pre-race week, but after about a half hour at the expo, I noticed I was starting to get really nervous about the race: How would I do?
+I’d been fine in my pre-race week, but after about a half hour at the expo, I noticed I was starting to get really nervous about the race: How would I do?
 What if I couldn’t finish?
 Could I make it up Hurricane Hill?

 Keep in mind, by this time I had done many, many marathons and had even done Big Sur before.
 I totally knew I could do it.
 And yet…

 Eventually, I realized that it was the expo that was freaking me out.
 There is so much nervous energy that is pent up at these events.
 It is very easy, even for experienced marathoners, to get caught up in it.

 How To Deal